flashrick/MSE800/week3/activity 5/README.md

 Email: 270430358@yoobeestudent.ac.nz

 ## Structure
-- `database.py` opens the SQLite connection and shares it across helpers.
+- `database.py` opens the SQLite connection so every class shares one handle.
-- `doctors.py`, `patients.py`, `specializations.py` each implement one table from the ER diagram with create/add helpers plus the custom query helpers needed for this activity.
+- `doctors.py`, `patients.py`, `specializations.py` each implement one table from the ER diagram with create/add methods plus the custom query functions needed for this activity.
 - `main.py` builds the schema when `clinic.db` is missing, seeds ten common-name patients (five older than 66) and three Ophthalmology doctors (stored with a direct foreign key), then:
   - Prints every senior patient (>65) with all stored fields.
   - Prints how many doctors have the Ophthalmology specialization.